P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Related Work

 \subsection{Object-level Point Cloud Analysis}

-Given the unordered data structure of point clouds, early literature has developed two kinds of methods to construct structural representations for point cloud object analysis: voxel-based and point-based.
-Leading by VoxNet~\cite{maturana2015voxnet}, voxel-based methods~\cite{maturana2015voxnet, klokov2017kdnet, riegler2017octnet} partition the 3D space into ordered voxels and perform 3D convolutions for feature extraction.
-On the other hand, point-based methods directly process unordered points and introduce various approaches to aggregate local information, with PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} as pioneer researches.
-Their successors are differentiated into multiple branches, including MLP-based~\cite{ma2022pointmlp, cheng2021pranet}, convolution-based~\cite{li2018pointcnn, wu2019pointconv, thomas2019kpconv} and graph-based ones~\cite{wang2019dgcnn, li2018adagraph}.
-Recently, attention-based Transformer~\cite{vaswani201transformer,guo2021pct,zhao2021pointtransformer} architecture has prevailed over other frameworks in vision community and methods like PCT~\cite{guo2021pct}, Point Transformer~\cite{zhao2021pointtransformer} utilize the technique to achieve competitive performance in point cloud object analysis.
+Given the unordered data structure of point clouds, early literature has developed voxel-based and point-based methods to construct structural representations for point cloud object analysis.
+Voxel-based methods~\cite{maturana2015voxnet, klokov2017kdnet, riegler2017octnet} partition the 3D space into ordered voxels and perform 3D convolutions for feature extraction.
+Point-based methods~\cite{qi2017pointnet, qi2017pointnet++, ma2022pointmlp, cheng2021pranet, li2018pointcnn, wu2019pointconv, thomas2019kpconv, wang2019dgcnn, li2018adagraph} directly process unordered points and introduce various approaches to aggregate local information.
+Recently, attention-based Transformer~\cite{vaswani201transformer,guo2021pct,zhao2021pointtransformer} architecture has prevailed over other frameworks in vision community and achieved competitive performance in point cloud object analysis.

-Besides the aforementioned methods that perform representation learning in the 3D space, there are projection-based methods\cite{su2015mvcnn,kanezaki2018rotationnet,wei2020viewgcn,hamdi2021mvtn,feng2018gvcnn} that leverage multi-view images to represent 3D objects.
-Most methods are based on synthetics datasets with fixed multi-view images rendered from meshes in advance, developing various aggregation functions to merge features from multiple views.
+Besides the aforementioned methods that perform representation learning in the 3D space, there are projection-based methods\cite{su2015mvcnn,kanezaki2018rotationnet,wei2020viewgcn,hamdi2021mvtn,feng2018gvcnn, zhang2022pointclip} that leverage multi-view images to represent 3D objects.
 Recently, MVTN~\cite{hamdi2021mvtn} introduces the differentiable rendering technique to build an end-to-end learning pipeline, rendering images online and regressing the optimal projection view.
-Different from theirs, our work designs a novel prompting engineering scheme, leveraging differentiable projection as the bridge between points and pixels.
-Thus we are able to utilize 2D color knowledge from pre-trained image models that is absent in colorless point clouds.
+Different from theirs, our work designs a novel prompting engineering scheme, utilizing 2D color knowledge from pre-trained image models that is absent in colorless point clouds.
 Moreover, our framework is implemented in a faster single-view pattern, as we only select one random projection view during training and don't develop any aggregation strategy to explicitly fuse multi-view knowledge.